 This page describes the connections process and what you need to do to get a new connection.

-Step 1 - Contact your proposed electricity retailer and engage an electrician and regsiter your interest to connect
+Step 1 - Contact your proposed electricity retailer, engage an electrician and regsiter your interest to connect

 Before any new site is livened you must have a contract for electricity supply with an energy retailer.

 The retailer will want to know the address details for the property you want to connect.
 If it is in a new subdivision you might not know the street number yet, so you will need to use the Lot number and DP number from your property title.

 Energy retailers operating over the Aurora Energy network will also have lists of Aurora Energy approved contractors who can help you out with step 2.